-Vermont Technical College expects high standards of truthfulness and honesty in all academic work.
-Thus, any student who is found guilty of academic dishonesty will face disciplinary action, up to and including dismissal from the College.
-Cheating refers to using unauthorized aids or copying another person's work on exams, quizzes, and/or assignments.
+Vermont Tech expects high standards of truthfulness and honesty in all academic work.
+Any student who is found guilty of academic dishonesty will face disciplinary action, up to and including dismissal from the college.
+Cheating refers to plagiarizing or using unauthorized aids or copying another person's work on exams, quizzes, and/or assignments.